The role of antisymmetric functions in nonlocal equations: Introduction and results

-For our final result, we use Theorem \ref{lem:FLIFu} in combination with the method of moving planes to establish symmetry for the {\it semilinear fractional parallel surface problem}, which is described in what follows.
-Suppose that \(G\subset \R^n \) is open and bounded, and \(B_R\) denotes the ball of radius \(R>0\) centred at 0.
-Let \(\Omega = G+B_R\) where, given sets \(A,B \subset \R^n\), \(A+B\) denotes the `Minkowski sum' of \(A\) and \(B\), defined as Consider the semilinear fractional equation with the overdetermined condition for some (given) \(c_0\in \R\).
-The \emph{semilinear fractional parallel surface problem} asks for which \(G\) does \eqref{rzZmb}-\eqref{lnARf} admit a non-trivial solution?
+For our second result, we use a Hopf-type lemma (see the forthcoming Proposition~\ref{lem:FLIFu}) in combination with the method of moving planes to establish symmetry for the {\it semilinear fractional parallel surface problem}, which is described in what follows.
+Suppose that \(G\subset \R^n \) is open and bounded, and let~\(B_R\) denote the ball of radius \(R>0\) centered at 0.
+Let \(\Omega = G+B_R\), where, given sets \(A,B \subset \R^n\), \(A+B\) denotes the `Minkowski sum' of \(A\) and \(B\), defined as Consider the semilinear fractional equation with the overdetermined condition for some (given) \(c_0\geqslant 0\).
+The \emph{semilinear fractional parallel surface problem} asks the following question: for which~\(G\) does the problem~\eqref{rzZmb}-\eqref{lnARf} admit a non-trivial solution?
 The answer is that \(G\) must be a ball.
 More specifically, we have the following result: